live1206/azure-rest-api-specs/specification/search/data-plane/Azure.Search/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for SearchServiceClient and SearchIndexClient.
+This is the AutoRest configuration file for SearchServiceClient and SearchIndexClient. test .net track2

 ---